 - Network– Unavailable during the trek

 How to Reach Beas Kund

-Manali is well connected to the major cities of India, which also serves as the basecamp and meeting point for this trek.
-You can travel to Manali by road, railways or road.
+Manali is well connected to the major cities of India, which also serves as the base camp and meeting point for this trek.
+You can travel to Manali by road, railway or road.